Managing Access to Data

 # DDOS protection

 DDOS attacks are notoriously hard to thwart without significant amount of resources.
-So if DDOS is a concern you want to protect against, we recommend that you put each of your Typesense node hostnames behind a Cloudflare DNS endpoint (with the Proxy setting turned ON) and then use the Cloudflare hostnames in your Typesense client configs.
+So if DDOS is a concern you want to protect against, we recommend that you put each of your Typesense node hostnames behind a Cloudflare DNS endpoint (with the Proxy setting turned ON and SSL mode set to Full) and then use the Cloudflare hostnames in your Typesense client configs.

 For example, for a 3-node cluster, you'd set up the following proxied connections: